dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   **Augmenting functions**: Inside an augmenting function body (including factory constructors but not generative constructors) `augmented` refers to the augmented function.
-Tear offs are not allowed, and this function must immediately be invoked.
+Tear-offs are not allowed, and this function must immediately be invoked.

 *   **Augmenting non-redirecting generative constructors**: Unlike other